ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/gcp_login.md

 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-Before moving ahead make sure that Google Cloud CLI is installed in your local sysytem.
-To install Google Cloud CLI, follow this [documentation](/install-guides/gcloud).
+Before you begin, make sure that Google Cloud CLI is installed in your local machine.
+To install Google Cloud CLI, follow this [guide](/install-guides/gcloud).

-In this section you will see on how to obtain user access credentials via a web flow and puts them in the well-known location for Application Default Credentials (ADC).
+In this section you will see on how to obtain user access credentials through a web flow.
+You will puts the credentials in a well-known location for Application Default Credentials (ADC).

-Feel free to seek out additional login tutorials or add more information to this page.

 ## Acquire user credentials